- What is colorectal cancer?

-Coverage of colorectal cancer screening tests is required by the Affordable Care Act (ACA), but the ACA doesn’t apply to health plans that were in place before it was passed.
-You can find out the date your insurance plan started by contacting your health insurance plan administrator.
+Coverage of colorectal cancer screening tests is required by the Affordable Care Act (ACA), but the ACA doesn’t apply to health plans that were in place before it was passed (so-called “grandfathered plans”).
+You can find out your insurance plan’s grandfathered status by contacting your health insurance company or your employer’s human resources department.
 If your plan started on or after September 23, 2010, it’s required to cover colonoscopies and other colorectal cancer screening tests.
 If a plan started before September 23, 2010, it may still have coverage requirements from state laws, which vary, and other federal laws.

 A number of states, as well as the District of Columbia, have passed laws requiring insurance coverage for a full range of colorectal cancer screening tests.
-A few other states require coverage of only certain tests or have agreements among insurers (instead of laws) to provide coverage for a full range of tests.
-Still others require that insurance for testing be offered or available through Medicare Supplemental Insurance (Medigap) policies or have no laws regarding coverage.
+A few other states require coverage of only certain tests or have agreements (instead of laws) among insurers to provide coverage for a full range of tests.
+Still other states have no laws regarding coverage.

 Note that state laws can’t require coverage from insurance plans that are self-funded by the employer.
 (Self-funded or self-insured plans are those in which the employer pays the health care costs, even though they often contract with an insurance company to keep records and pay claims.)
 Only federal laws can affect self-funded plans.
 (See the “Federal law” section above.)
 You can find out if your health plan is self-funded by contacting your insurance administrator at work or reading your Summary of Plan Benefits.